 Emil Nolde was, far too rugged an individual ever to conform to any particular movement, and developed his own distinctive Blut und Boden (blood and soil) style of painting, confined to religious themes expressed with distorted images and violent brushstrokes, but later extended to landscapes, seascapes, still life and flowers.

 Most of his work was done in a remote area of the German North Sea coast where he lived as a recluse.
 Emil Nolde last works, a series entitled "Unpainted Pictures", was completed in secrecy, which he hid, as he suffered the delusion of still being harassed by the Nazis, who had prevented him from painting anything, even in private, beginning in 1941.

-In 2012, Blumengarten ohne Figur, Flower Garden without Figure was sold by Sotheby's in London for the amount of US$3.3 million.
+In 2012, Blumengarten Ohne Figur, Flower Garden without Figure was sold at auction in London for the amount of US$3.3 million.

 Artists Influencing Emil Nolde: James Ensor, Maurice de Vlaminck.